 To Sterilise the Jars:

-- There will be some air pockets; wait until the oil has settled, you may need a little extra.
+- After that time, drain the chillies well in a fine sieve, discard the vinegar, pack the chillies into the sterilised jar (see Note 9) and completely cover with olive oil.
+There will be some air pockets; wait until the oil has settled, you may need to add a little extra.